 The Office provides free access to the Internet, which includes Ancestry library edition.

 The building is fully accessible, having disabled access and disabled customer toilets.

-Many local history books are sold at the Centre.
+Many local history books are sold at the Centre, some of which include:

-A research service is offered by the Office for anyone unable to visit in person, for which a fee is charged.
+A research service is offered by Walsall Local History Centre for anyone unable to visit in person, for which a fee is charged.

 For further details of Record Offices in Staffordshire, please visit my pages regarding Staffordshire Record Office, Dudley Archives, Lichfield Record Office, Sandwell Community History and Archive Service and Stoke on Trent City Archives.